 Available Live Dealer Games

 The MI Live Dealer gaming catalog will be slightly limited when compared to a typical online casino.
 Since they require man power and physical space to produce, operators have to make tough choices on what they can offer.
-While Live Dealer games in New Jersey are powered by studios like Ezugi and Evolution Gaming, we don’t know exactly how Michigan will shape up.
+Michigan online casinos have great tech partners, some of whom have years of experience offering Live Dealer games, so we’re likely to see some solid tech.

 We list blackjack first because to put it simply, it’s really popular.
 In both retail and online formats, gamblers around the world flock to blackjack tables.
 The game translates really well from the players perspective to a Live Dealer format.
 It’s easy to place bets, ask the dealer questions, chat with your fellow players, etc.